abhikhatri67/abhikhatri67/README.md

 ### Hi there 👋

-I am Abhishek Khatri, working at a startup as Software Developer.💻
+I am Abhishek Khatri, working at a startup as a Software Developer.💻

 - 🔭 I’m working on React, Angular 2+, Nodejs and GraphQL.